docker/docs/install/upgrade.md

 +++

-# Upgrade the Trusted Registry and the CS Engine
+# Upgrade the Trusted Registry and the CS engine

 This document describes the process and steps necessary to upgrade Docker Trusted Registry and the commercially supported engine (CS engine).
 When you